Environmental Air Testing in Raleigh

 Occupants in a building may experience acute symptoms related to the air quality inside the building and when they leave the building the symptoms may subside.
-This scenario is often referred to as “Sick Building Syndrome”.
-EPA has a Sick Building Syndrome fact and guidance document that provides some good information regarding the symptoms and causes.
+For example, when someone goes to work, they may begin getting a headache or start coughing, but within a few minutes of leaving, the symptoms subside.
+This scenario is often referred to as “Sick Building Syndrome. ” To get to the root of what’s causing these symptoms, it’s important to have environmental air testing done.

 Identifying such problems related to indoor air quality issues can be quite challenging.
 The array of variables that exists are abundant.
 ETA can help you by performing a comprehensive assessment of your home or property to identify the pollutant sources.
 The Indoor Air Quality assessment we perform will possess a thorough walk thru inspection of your property along with the collection of parameter data such as temperature, relative humidity, CO2, and CO measurements.
 The inspection will assist in the collection of data needed to determination if an air quality testing plan needs to be implemented.

 Keep in mind that not all properties need an air quality testing plan.
 More times than not, the problems associated with indoor air quality are resolved by simple measures taken to eliminate the pollutant sources.
 The IAQ assessment will help identify the problems and we will provide the property owners or occupant’s recommendations on how to resolve the pollutant issues.

 - Combustion Contaminants

 Formaldehyde is a widely used industrial chemical used to manufacture building materials and many common household products.
 It is also a by-product of combustion and certain other natural processes.
 Due to its prevalence, Formaldehyde may be present in high concentrations both indoors and outdoors.